Significant accounting policies and basis of preparation

 Revenue is recognized to the extent that the amount of revenue can be measured reliably and collection is probable.

 Sales of parts are recognized when the Company has transferred control to the customer which generally occurs upon shipment.

 Services, repairs and support services are recognized in the accounting period when the services are rendered.

 The Company manufactures and sells custom built vehicles typically on fixed fee arrangements with its customers.
 Revenue is recognized in the accounting period in which the services are rendered, by reference to the stage of completion.
 The stage of completion is determined as a percentage based on the amount of costs incurred compared to the estimated cost of completion.
 Revenue recognized in excess of amounts billed is recorded as accounts receivable.
 Amounts received in excess of work performed is recorded as deferred revenue.

 Sales of electric vehicles:

-The Company will be manufacturing and selling electric powered one-seater vehicles (“SOLO”), which has not yet been commercialized.
+The Company will be manufacturing and selling an electric powered one-seater vehicle which has not yet been commercialized.
 At this time, proceeds of these sales are considered to be incidental revenue and are not being made with the expectation of profit.
 These are sold to ‘beta’ customers who provide real-world testing and feedback on the vehicles.
-The revenue generated from sales are recorded against research and development expenses.
+The revenue generated from sales are recorded against research & development expenses.

 Cash and cash equivalents

-Cash and cash equivalents include cash and short-term investments with original maturities of less than 90 days and are presented at cost, which approximates market value.
+Cash and cash equivalents include cash and short-term investments with original maturities of 90 days or less and are presented at cost, which approximates market value.